ahmedelzagh/Finansly/README.md

 - Fetches the official USD to EGP exchange rate.
 - Calculates the total value of gold holdings and USD balance in EGP.
 - Saves the financial summary to an Excel file.
+- Web interface to input data and view financial summaries.
+- Ability to delete specific entries from the financial summary.

 ## Requirements